Food / 6 April, 2022 / My Baba

 - For the filling, whip the cream to soft peaks with the coconut cream and then swirl through the lemon curd.
 Sandwich between the cakes, dust with icing sugar and then decorate with the wafer daisies, if you like.

-All the recipes were taken from Waitrose’s Easter Recipes
+Easter recipes taken from Waitrose’s Easter Recipes